blogmywiki/microbit-pi-data/README.md

 Then, on a computer on the same network, open a browser and navigate to http://ceefax:8888/ where 'ceefax' is the network name or IP address of your Pi, and 8888 is the port number you chose.
 And you should see your data in a lovely interactive graph.
 The HTML page uses plotly.js so you can isolate individual lines by clicking on the legend, zoom in and out, all sorts!

+You can play with a sample graph produced by this code here: http://suppertime.co.uk/microbit/data/ I changed the line type for the internal temperature from 'spline' to 'linear' here as the readings from the internal temperature sensor are only in whole numbers.
+I also added a button to download the raw CSV file.

 ![screenshot of webpage](screenshot.png)

 ## Improvements